 Francesco Paszkowski Design created the hull, superstructure and interior, the last in collaboration with Margherita Casprini.
 If you look at Vertige from her high plumb bow, her low superstructure makes her appear like a crouched animal that could unleash hidden power and pounce at any moment.
-But moving around the yacht, what looks like the top of the freeboard becomes part of the superstructure, a line that is carried fore to aft in a continuous, easy sweep.
+But moving around the yacht, what looks like the top of the freeboard becomes part of the superstructure, a line that is carried fore to aft in an easy sweep.

 "Vertige's hull shape has proved to be very stable and smooth," says Captain Filippo Belli.

-"The combination of this hull shape, slightly detuned MTU 746kW engines and Vosper Naiad zero speed stabilisers is a real plus for charters.
+"The combination of this hull shape, slightly detuned MTU 746kW engines and Vosper Naiad zero speed stabilizers is a real plus for charters.
 The yacht is very quiet and stable and you can't feel vibration at all."

-The interior, which Paszkowski designed to be under the 500GT threshold to help keep place to dine - and it's easy to see why.
-There's room for 14 guests around the table and they can all relax on sofas afterwards too management costs down as per the brief, presents a cool, calm atmosphere.
+The interior, which Paszkowski designed to be under the 500GT threshold to help keep management costs down as per the brief, presents a cool, calm atmosphere.
 "Vertige was really a yacht that was created step by step by a team made up of my design studio, the shipyard and the owner, with whom we worked in harmony right from the start," says Paszkowski.
 "It was important to create visual continuity with the sea, so we used lots of large windows.
 The interiors are balanced between natural and bleached teak and dark polished rosewood.
 The rosewood, especially, was important for creating the sophisticated style that we wanted, a kind of modern interpretation of the 1950s."